apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Records the current status information of all components within the cluster.</p>
+<p>components record the current status information of all components of the cluster.</p>
 </td>
 </tr>
 <tr>